fstelluti/Giraffe-ProjectManager/README.md

 # Giraffe Project Management Software
-#### Final intro to software engineering project for Comp 354 at Concordia University
+#### Final Intro to Software Engineering project for Comp 354 at Concordia University
 ##### Completed with a team of 8 people

 Giraffe Project Management software is used to manage projects for small to medium scale programs and let teams collaborate and complete activities/projects efficiently and on time.